-The first metally ill person I saw in Ethiopia's capital, Addis Ababa, was having an animated chat with the sky in the middle of a roundabout.
-He had cigarettes in both of his nostrils, wore aviator sunglasses, and his outfit was a hodgepodge of frayed, worn-out, wonderfully matching pieces of clothing.
-He looked like a mythical figure, and when I approached him he threw a rock at my head.
-During the rest of my trip I saw hundreds of others like him, all dressed better than any model on any catwalk.
-They wore bottles, homemade hats, or entirely leatherette outfits.
-The phenomenon is so widespread in Ethiopia they even have a name for this group of people: Sweet Crazies.
-It doesn’t sound very PC, but it is a very affectionate term.
+There are many people who suffer from mental illness in this world and most of them seem to be in Ethiopia’s capital, Addis Ababa.
+I found this out on a school trip.
+The first one I saw was having an animated chat with the sky in the middle of a roundabout.
+He had put cigarettes in both of his nostrils, wore 70s pilot sunglasses and his outfit was a hodgepodge of frayed, worn-out, wonderfully matching pieces of clothing.
+He looked like a mythical figure.
+When I approached him he threw a rock at my head.
+During the rest of my trip I saw hundreds more, all of them better dressed than any model on any catwalk.
+They wore bottles, homemade hats or entirely leatherette outfits.
+The phenomenon is so huge in Ethiopia they even have a name for this group of people: Sweet Crazies.
+It doesn’t sound very PC, but it’s a very affectionate term.

-When I got home from my trip I couldn’t get the Sweet Crazies out of my mind, so I decided to go back to Ethiopia to do a photo project on the stylish insane.
-According to the World Health Organization, 15 percent of Ethiopian adults (12 million people) suffer from mental illness.
-Yet there is only one psychiatric clinic in the whole country.
+When I got back home I couldn’t get the Sweet Crazies out of my mind, so I decided to go back to Ethiopia to do a photo project on the stylish insane.
+According to some statistics, 15 percent of Ethiopian adults (i.e. 12 million people in total) suffer from mental illness.
+Yet, there is only one psychiatric clinic in the whole country.

-I went to visit the clinic, but the clinic’s spokesperson would only talk to me on the condition that I not mention his name or the name of the center.
+I went to visit the clinic, but the clinic’s spokesperson would only talk to me after I agreed not to mention his name or the name of the centre.
 It was a miserable place.
 The Sweet Crazies were wandering the corridors sadly, with their heads shaved and their festive outfits exchanged for boring pyjamas.

 Many Sweet Crazies were flattered by the idea and would kiss and cuddle me after shoots.
 Some of them turned out to be pretty edgy.
-One guy completely lost it when another client made a cruel joke, and we were chased out of the studio by a gang of guards with sticks.
-When I ran into the guy on the street the next day he seemed to have forgotten about the whole ordeal and, as if nothing had happened, cheerfully waved at me.
+One guy completely lost it when another client made a cruel joke, kicked off, and we were chased out of the studio by a gang of guards with sticks.
+The next day I ran into the guy on the streets.
+He seemed to have forgotten about the whole ordeal and, as if nothing had happened, cheerfully waved at me.

-Jan Hoek is showing these and more portraits of Sweet Crazies at Amsterdam's Artpocalypse Collective gallery untill the 12th of November.
-It's great and you should go.
-Find all the details here.
+Jan Hoek is showing these and more portraits of Sweet Crazies at Amsterdam's Artpocalypse Collective gallery, from this Saturday, 8th of October, untill the 12th of November.
+It's great and you should go – find all the details here.